AntonSol919/linkspace/homepage/eli5.md

 - Dave opened our app
 - Alice is looking for a taxi

-The hosts has setup many processes that operate on the events.
+The host is running processes that operate on the events.
-The exact goal, language, or how it is activated is irrelevant.
+The exact goal, programming language, or how it is orchestrated is irrelevant.
 Their basic functionality revolves around ```read_index <-> process <-> insert_index```;

 ## The index